Chapter 39

 "[14] After the people saw the miraculous sign that Jesus did, they began to say, "Surely this is the Prophet who is to come into the world."
 [15] Jesus, knowing that they intended to come and make him king by force, withdrew again to a mountain by himself."

-The third and last example for this study to illustrate the fact that Jesus always submitted Himself to the Father's will occurred when He did not quarrel, cry out or allow insurrection,
+The third and last example for this portion of our study occurred when He did not quarrel, cry out or allow insurrection,

 To avoid arrest